Countering corruption in South Africa

 Context

-Corruption has become endemic in South Africa: It exists in all spheres of society and has permeated both the private and public sector – nationally, regionally and locally.
+Corruption exists in South Africa in all spheres of society and has permeated both the private and public sector – nationally, regionally and locally.
 It undermines democracy and public trust in government.
 Corruption has a negative impact on state services and thus on community and social development.
 It also damages economic development and job creation efforts, as well as investor confidence in the country.

 In November 2020, the South African Government therefore adopted a National Anti-Corruption Strategy (NACS).
 It promotes a whole-of-government and whole-of-society approach involving public, private and civil society actors.